Quick Answer: Do Small Businesses Need Insurance?

 • Operating an illegal business or committing a crime.
 Once you break the law, an LLC or corporation does not have the power to protect you.

 • Personally guarantee a loan for your business.
 Before your business acquires its own business credit, most banks require a personal guarantee for you to access loans.
+Lenders such as Chase Bank and Wells Fargo typically require personal guarantees for small business loans under $250,000.

 • Failure to operate business as a separate entity.
 In case you mix up your business and personal finances, your corporate shield may not be strong enough to protect your personal assets.
+The Federal Trade Commission (FTC) advises business owners to maintain strictly separate bank accounts to preserve liability protection.

 • Performing actions that cause harm to others.
 Individuals who operate in various professions, such as doctors, take out a professional liability insurance policy to shield against claims of negligence or malpractice.